-Mark was previously an associate with an international law firm in its utilities, energy, and environmental practice group, with a focus on New Jersey and Pennsylvania public utility issues and energy infrastructure development.
+Mark was previously an associate with an international law firm in its utilities, energy, and environmental practice group, with a focus on public utility issues and energy infrastructure development.
 Prior to law school, he served as an aide to the Chairman of the White House Council on Environmental Quality.

 Rutgers University School of Law, Camden, 2012, J.D., Dean's List, First Year Honors